JackWatters/softdev-workflow/README.md

-#Software Development Workflow Model for Fuzzi_Moss.
+# Software Development Workflow Models for Fuzzi_Moss.

-##Contributors
+Models and simulation experiments of software development following the Waterfall and Test Driven Development practices using the Theatre_Ag/Fuzzi_Moss socio-technical systems simulation environment.

+## Contributors

   * Tim Storer<br/>
     School of Computing Science, University of Glasgow<br/>